Charting the Conformal Manifold of Holographic CFT$_2$'s: The Round and S3T4 and S3S3S1 Solutions

 these objects recover the embedding tensor \eqref{eq: so88Theta} via eq.~\eqref{eq: so88consistencyeqs}.
 Moreover, if we parameterise the ExFT coordinates $Y^{i,0}$ in \eqref{eq:SO88GL7} as

 with

 with $i\in\{1,2\}$, and use the dictionary in \eqref{eq: so88ExFTdictionary}, we can write the ${\rm AdS}_{3}\times S^3\times \widetilde{S}^{3} \times S^{1}$ solution as

 both in the string and Einstein frames owing to the vanishing dilaton.
 Here and throughout, $\d s^2({\rm AdS}_3)$ denotes the unit-radius metric on ${\rm AdS}_3$, $\ell_{\rm AdS}$ is the AdS length in \eqref{eq: Lads}, and $\vol({\rm AdS}_3)$ its associated volume form.
+In \eqref{eq: roundS3S3S1}, $S^{3}$ has unit radius, whereas $\widetilde{S}^{3}$ has radius $\alpha^{-1}$.
 For later convenience, we will choose a gauge such that the local two-form potential leading to the internal part of the Kalb-Ramond three-form in \eqref{eq: roundS3S3S1} is given by

 \paragraph{Twist matrix for \boldmath $S^3\times{\rm T}^{4}$} The twist matrix for $S^3\times{\rm T}^{4}$ can be similarly parameterised as

 in terms of the $\mathcal{K}$, $\mathcal{Z}$ and $\mathring{\xi}$ tensors above, and the scaling function